Ryan Hampton (writer): Political activism

 In August 2018, Hampton led a 500-person protest against drugmaker Purdue Pharma for their role in the American opioid crisis.
 He has been at the forefront in calling for accountability from drug makers.

-In January 2019, Hampton was the guest of U.S. House Democrats to President Trump's State of the Union speech, representing the addiction recovery advocacy movement.
+He has been a vocal opponent of Donald Trump.
+In January 2019, Hampton attended President Trump's State of the Union address as a guest of U.S. House Democrats, representing the addiction recovery advocacy movement.